What are the penalties for noncompliance with any applicable data protection laws?

 - what’s proportionally appropriate given the nature of the breach.

 The penalties under the LGPD are cumulative to other applicable penalties.
-Note that, in theory, employees may sue employers for “moral damages” for mishandling personal data.
+Note that employees can sue employers for “moral damages” for mishandling personal data.

 HR Best Practices: Before processing employees’ personal data, make sure to be in line with the security measures necessary to ensure data security within your organization.
 Furthermore, ensure all data processors have data breach response plans in place.